 Identifying Warning Signs and Deficiency Symptoms

-Chronic deficiency leads to more serious conditions like Osteomalacia in adults [2]Cleveland Clinic: Deficiency Symptoms.
-This condition causes bone softening and persistent pain.
+When symptoms appear, they develop gradually.
+Common indicators include bone pain, joint discomfort, muscle weakness, unusual fatigue that doesn't improve with rest, and muscle spasms.
+Chronic deficiency leads to more serious conditions like osteomalacia in adults [2]Cleveland Clinic: Deficiency Symptoms View source, which causes bone softening and persistent pain.

 | Symptom Type | Early Signs | Advanced Conditions |